-I, , case number:

-(Please print you r name) (Print you case #)

-trustee, to transfer from my account the

-lerstand that I am responsible for making

-erms of my confirmed plan.
-I understand

-• - oility to make sure that funds suffice at least 48 hours prior to the due date at least 48 hours prior to the due date. cient to cover the plan payment will be ate that I have selected below.

-I am requesting that th ne funds to make my plan payment be withdrawn from my account with the

-following institution,

-(Print name of bank, savings and loan, or credit union)

-I understand that each month a withdrawal will occur on ((select one of the following dates:)

-the 20 th of each month;

-the 25 th of each month;

-the end of each month.

-ay after the date you select above.
-For de the first business day of the following

-Office of Amrane Cohen, chapter actually transferred from my bank to 13 trustee, will only be responsible for a his bank.

-Date: Debtor's signature:

-Co-debtor signature:

-(Attach a copy of a c stick) heck marked "void" on the signatu are line here using scotch tape or a glue
+I. . case number : hereby authorize the office of funds necessary to cover the making my monthly payment understand that it is my re , case number: I am requesting that the fund s to make my plan payment be withdrawn from my account with the following institution, I understand that each month the three thr nt name of bank, savings and loan, or credit union) a withdrawal will occur on (select one of the following dates:) be 20 th of each month; e 25 th of each month; e end of each month. occur on the next business day after the date you select above.
+For end of each month will be made the first business day of the of Amrane Cohen, chapter 13 trustee, will only be responsible for transferred from my bank to his bank.
+Date: Debtor's signature: Co-debtor signature: (Attach a copy of a check m stick) narked "void" on the signature line here using scotch tape or a glue